snazzy-d/sdc/README.markdown

 The code is released under the MIT license (see the LICENCE file for more details).
 Contact me at deadalnix@gmail.com

-SDC require DMD release `2.063` to compile.
+SDC require DMD release `2.065` to compile.

 Goals
 ========
 Right now, SDC is a work in progress and unusable for any production work.
 It intends to provide a D compiler as a library (libd) in order to improve overall D toolchain by enabling the possibility of develloping new tools.

-SDC now support many very advanced feature of (static ifs, string mixins, CTFE) but not many basic one right now.
+SDC now support many very advanced feature of (static ifs, string mixins, CTFE) but not many basic ones.
 This is a devellopement choice to allow the architecturing of the compiler around the hardest features of the language.
 As a consequence, SDC is a solid base to build upon.

 What Can It Compile?
 ====================